 A: A fresh graduate who has not yet received a certificate can submit their transcript and an acknowledgement letter from the university stating that they have completed their degree.
 All previous study/qualifications must be included in the application including any overseas or incomplete qualifications.

-If you take a self- funded IELTS test, these results can be provided to the Australia Awards Office after the closing date but before 16 June 2017.
+If you take a self- funded IELTS test, these results can be provided to the Australia Awards Office after the closing date but before date 18 May 2018.

 A: Yes.
 Evidence of 24 months full-time (equivalent) of work experience must be provided.
 Please note: